CDC Agent Installation

 Azure templates will provision and configure your Azure Containers resources.

 Kubernetes templates are provided for users who want to manage their own containers.
-While the agent itself may not be on AWS or Azure, it does require some resources such as AWS Secrets Manager or Azure Key Vault to function, and the template should be chosen accordingly.
+While the agent itself may not be on AWS or Azure, it does require some resources such as AWS Secrets Manager, Azure Key Vault, or Google Secret Manager to function, and the template should be chosen accordingly.

 The GCP templates will provision and configure your Google Cloud Containers resources.